tinymce/tinymce-docs/cloud-deployment-guide/features-only.md

 keywords: tinymce cloud script textarea apiKey hybrid
 ---

 A hybrid deployment of {{site.cloudname}} allows the loading of premium plugins in a self-hosted environment.
-Download and install the [TinyMCE Community edition](https://www.tinymce.com/download/) to get started.
+Download and install the [{{site.productname}} Community edition](https://www.tinymce.com/download/) to get started.

 Sign up for a free API key provides entitlements to premium [Image Tools]({{  site.baseurl }}/plugins/imagetools/) plugin.
 A {{site.cloudname}} image proxy server must already be configured.
 Premium plugins can be purchased at any time once the API key has been set up.

 ## Step 1: Insert the custom script tag into the webpage

-Add the following script in the webpage once the script tag to load TinyMCE has been specified.
+Add the following script in the webpage once the script tag to load {{site.productname}} has been specified.
 Be sure to substitute 'no-api-key' with your api key.

 ```js
 <script src="https://cdn.tiny.cloud/1/no-api-key/tinymce/5/plugins.min.js" referrerpolicy="origin"></script>